College of Education, Nursing and Health Professions

 About the Major

-The Bachelor of Science degree in Integrated Elementary Education and Special Education is 129 credit program.
+The Bachelor of Science degree in Integrated Elementary Education and Special Education is a 129 credit program.
 A sample of courses is listed below.
 View the full curriculum here.

 Psychology of Exceptionalities